CyrineKarray/Login-register-Android/README.md

 # Login-register-Android
- In this repository I've made a responsive Registration and Login Activity (Interface) using constraint Layout in android Studio
+ In this repository I've made a responsive Registration and Login Activity (interfaces) using constraint Layout in android Studio